TheGiraffe3/mapgen/README.md

 - `government` This is the default painting mode.
 It gives each system a color according to the color of the government that controls it.
 - `trade <commodity>` Paints the map according to the price of a selected commodity relative to its game defined minimum and maximum typical values.
-- `minables <commodity>` Paints the map according to the number of a selected minable present in a system.
+- `minables <minable>` Paints the map according to the number of a selected minable present in a system.
 Best used with `paint uninhabited`.
+- `"planet attribute <attribute>` Pains the map according to the number of planets in a system with the given attribute.

 ## Concluding Note